-Telecom audit services types include but are not limited to wired and wireless phone and data services.
+Telecom audit services types include but are not limited to wired communications and wireless phone and data services.
 When asked the question: What is included in wired services?
 Our best answer is wired services are wired communications with data that is transmitted via wire based technology.
 Telephone lines (more often called phone lines) are sometimes called landlines in the telecom community.
 Most of the wired telecommunications networks use fiber optics to transmit the best signals for incoming calls (also known as inbound calling) and outgoing (also known as outbound calls).
 The old copper wiring is still used but not very much.
 Data is another telecom audit services types.
 With MPLS, SIP, and VOIP to SD-Wan technology change for our future is endless.

 These wired and wireless services are overseen by the FCC, PSC, and PUC, for maintaining and governing telecommunications integrity of service for both the Telecommunication companies and their customers, including customer service.